gevhaz/hugo-theme-notrack/README.md

       main:
         title: <What you want the name of the menu to be>
         parent: "about-me"
-        weight: <Lower numbers will appear further to the left>
+        weight: <Lower numbers will appear higher up>
     ```

 # How tos

 ## How to create a home page

-The first thing you will want to do is set up the home page of the
+The first thing you will want to do is set up the home page of the website.
-website.
-Create `/content/_index.md`.
+Create `/content/_index.md` (`hugo new _index.md`).
 This could contain a short
-introduction of what is on the website or of you.
-A shortcode that can
+introduction of what is on the website or of yourself.
+A shortcode that can be
-be useful here is `image`, which adds an image with an optional frame.
-You can
+useful here is `image`, which adds an image with an optional frame.
+You can set
-set the width with the `width` option.
+the width with the `width` option.
 Example usage:

 ```
 {{< image frame="true" width="11em" src="/img/profile-picture.jpg"
 alt="Picture of me" >}}
 ```

+`frame="true"` adds a frame around the picture.
+You can also add a caption.
+See
+further instructions in [How to create a
+blog](#user-content-how-to-create-a-blog).

 At this point you should also set the title for the web site, your name
 and the text in the header, if you want it to be different from your